ghc/ghc/docs/users_guide/runtime_control.rst

     heap larger than 1T. ``-xr`` is a no-op if GHC is configured with ``--disable-large-address-space`` or if the platform is 32-bit.

+.. rts-flag:: --optimistic-linking

+    If given, instruct the runtime linker to try to continue linking in the presence of an unresolved symbol.

 .. _rts-options-gc:

 RTS options to control the garbage collector